zachary-shah/riff-pix2pix/README.md

 ## Summary:

 This project suggests the feasibility of training an InstructPix2Pix model for the task of audio inpainting.
-Based on prior work by Brooks, et. al. on .
-[InstructPix2Pix: Learning to Follow Image Editing Instructions](https://arxiv.org/pdf/2211.09800.pdf).
+Based on prior work by Brooks, et. al on [InstructPix2Pix: Learning to Follow Image Editing Instructions](https://arxiv.org/pdf/2211.09800.pdf).

 ## Detailed Summary: